ArbitrarilyTong/android_tong/README.md

 ### 1. Installing dependencies

-Several packages are needed in order to build crDroid.
+Several packages are needed in order to build ArbitrarilyTong.

 For `Ubuntu`: